dresmayilmaz/paper/paper.md

 # Results

-The simulations and experimental results match with each other, showing that lower applied voltages follow the theoratical trend for packing density.
+The simulations and experimental results match with each others, showing that lower applied voltages follow the theoratical trend for packing density.
+In order to support this finding, micro indentation tests have been conducted.

 # Figures